 The key is to start gradually with just a couple of kids.
 As awareness of your services and reputation builds, the group of kids will grow larger.

-Handling students requires a set of skills.
+Handling students require a set of skills.
 Children from different families, religious backgrounds have different thinking and learning patterns.

 It becomes necessary, therefore, to be patient and understanding and have the ability to deal with each child at their own level.